rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: This morning we talked about this.
 You really want the chair to be knowledgeable but for the most part detached from the tech arguments.

-MM: Doesn't the same issue come up with the committee.
+MM: Doesn't the same issue come up with the committee?
 The "sub-committee" may have strong feelings on these issues.

 AK: This is one of the reasons to have multiple members of this body.